-I went back through the command and control system and by looking at it as a whole, I found the critical components that if all were blown up would cripple the system.
+I went back through the command and control system and by looking at it as a whole, I found vulnerable critical components.
+I thought I knew how to cripple the system.

 I decided to run my scenario past someone.
 I went to see the Command Post commander, who I had been working with.
-I laid out an amazingly simple scenario and asked “Then the B-52’s can’t get the Go-Codes – right?”
+I laid out a simple scenario.

 As long as I live I will always remember that his eyes literally got as big and as round as quarters.